A student working on a construction site outside

 • Arrange a work schedule agreeable to the sponsoring employer and student.

-• Inform Thaddeus Stevens College of Technology if the student conducts himself/herself in an inappropriate or unprofessional manner or has violated documented any company policy or procedure.
+• Inform Thaddeus Stevens College of Technology if the student conducts himself/herself in an inappropriate or unprofessional manner or has violated any documented company policy or procedure.